katslump/backend-coding-challenge/README.md

 - the endpoint is exposed at `/suggestions`
 - the partial (or complete) search term is passed as a querystring parameter `q`
+    - prefix match is a good minimal solution
+    - can you handle typos? common abbreviations? (i.e. sf for San Francisco, or nyc for New York)
 - the endpoint returns a JSON response with an array of scored suggested matches
     - the suggestions are sorted by descending score
     - each suggestion has a score between 0 and 1 (inclusive) indicating confidence in the suggestion (1 is most confident)